On This Page

 Bone fractures and soft tissue injuries can cause excruciating, long-lasting pain as well as life-altering disabilities.
 Further medical complications or surgeries may be necessary years later, and these types of injuries can cause permanent scarring.
 These injuries oftentimes are severe enough to put an individual out of work for an extended period of time and can cause as much financial trauma as physical trauma.

-Our personal injury firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.
+Our personal injury firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston, serving clients across Texas and nationwide.
 We are available 24/7, nights and weekends to provide you with a free legal consultation.